dell-asm/dell-ciscoucs/docs/ciscousc_updatelan_boot_order_readme.md

 # --------------------------------------------------------------------------
 # Access Mechanism
 # --------------------------------------------------------------------------

-   This module uses the  Ruby Rest Client Gem ( Version 1.6) to interact with the Ciscousc.
+   This module uses the  Ruby Rest Client Gem ( Version 1.6) to interact with the Cisco UCS.

 # --------------------------------------------------------------------------
 # Supported Functionality
 # --------------------------------------------------------------------------

-- update LAN boot order
+- Update LAN Boot Order

 # -------------------------------------------------------------------------
 # Functionality Description
 # -------------------------------------------------------------------------

-     It describes how to set the server boot order.
+    This method describes how to set the server boot order.

 # -------------------------------------------------------------------------
 # Summary of Parameters.
 # -------------------------------------------------------------------------
-    bootpolicyname - Name of the boot policy which user wants to modify. bootpolicyorganization - Source boot policy path.
+    bootpolicyname - This parameter defines the name of the boot policy that is to be modified. bootpolicyorganization - This parameter defines the source boot policy path.
-    bootpolicydn - It's a combination of bootpolicyorganization and bootpolicyname.
-Either user have to provide value of bootpolicydn or values of bootpolicyorganization and bootpolicyname  as an input. lanorder - Priority of LAN in order to boot a server within available multiple boot options (such as SAN)
+    bootpolicydn - This parameter defines the combination of bootpolicyorganization and bootpolicyname.
+Either a user is required to provide a value of the bootpolicydn or the values of the bootpolicyorganization and bootpolicyname as an input. lanorder - This parameter defines the priority of LAN to boot a server within the available multiple boot options (such as SAN).

 # -------------------------------------------------------------------------
 # Parameter Signature
 # -------------------------------------------------------------------------

 transport_ciscoucs { 'ciscoucs':